MaximMonin/laravel-docker/README.md

 https://github.com/MaximMonin/laravel as test example.
 Use run_tests.sh to run phpunit tests, and run_tests_dusk.sh to run browser tests through Laravel Dusk and Selenium
 ~~~

+## Staging
+This image also used to create stage enviroment, with auto build, auto test capabilities.
+Gitlab-runner used for integration with Gitlab CI/CD process.
+See https://github.com/MaximMonin/laravel-stage project for more info.